scottdraves/flam3/src/README.txt

 changelog:

-10/04/10 Small tweaks.
+10/05/10 Small tweaks.
 Fuse iterations default to 15 but increase to 100 when using earlyclip. flux variation added.
-Release as 2.8 final.
+Release as 3.0.

 12/20/09 Highlight power now interpolates smoothly from old behavior
     (-1) to new behavior.  flam3-genome 'split' mode was broken, fixed